ericduwe/Portfolio/README.md

 ### Nav Bar:

 The Nav bar contains links to each section of the page.
 Using smooth-scrolling, each link scrolls directly to its corresponding section.
-On smaller or mobile screens (max-width 768px), the nav bar is reordered from a horizontal list to a vertical one to avoid horizontal scrolling.
+On smaller or mobile screens (max-width 768px), the nav bar is reordered from a horizontal list to a vertical one to avoid excessive horizontal scrolling.

 ### About Me:

 The About Me section contains placeholder text (using "Lorem ipsum..") and a profile photo.
-As the screen size shrinks the image resizes but maintains a minimum width and height after a certain point so that it isn't too small on mobile screens.
+As the screen size shrinks, the image resizes but maintains a minimum width and height after a certain point so that it isn't too small on mobile or tablet screens.
 The paragraph also has a minimum width for readability.